diballesteros/blog-posts/how-to-do-a-thorough-accessibility-review-for-your-website.md

 ![Lighthouse Dev Tools](https://cdn.hashnode.com/res/hashnode/image/upload/v1645617644094/CmGrt2mmJ.png)

-Let me know in the comments below if you have any more tips in regards to accessibility!

 Side note: check out Google’s [guide](https://developers.google.com/web/fundamentals/accessibility/how-to-review?utm_source=lighthouse&utm_medium=lr) on accessibility for more details.

 If you liked this feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/diego-ballesteros-9468a7136/) or [Twitter](https://twitter.com/relatablecoder)

-_Originally published at_ [_https://relatablecode.com_](https://relatablecode.com/how-to-do-a-thorough-accessibility-review-for-your-website/) _on February 23, 2022._